alcarney/blog/content/20200506T120000--passing-strings-between-tinygo-wasm__blog_go_js_tinygo_wasm.rst

 :tags: blog, go, js, tinygo, wasm
 :author: Alex Carney
 :language: en
-:excerpt: 2

-.. description Figuring out how WebAssembly handles memory and how to use it to pass data between it and \
-   JavaScript

 Passing strings between TinyGo and JavaScript
 =============================================

+.. container:: post-teaser

    After getting a :doc:`"Hello, World!" </blog/2020/hello-world-tinygo-wasm>` WebAssembly application working I thought it would be fun to try and implement a toy programming language in the browser.
 However before I could even start thinking about parsers, abstract syntax trees and the like I had to be able to pass strings between my WebAssembly module and the surrounding JavaScript.

    Turns out that is much trickier than I expected.

-.. <!--more-->

 .. admonition:: Disclaimer